phip1611/generic-netlink-user-kernel-rust/README.md

 ## How does generic netlink work?
 Although netlink is one of the nicer interfaces for communicating between user and kernel in Linux it's still quite tough.
 My understanding isn't perfect either.
 But my findings are:
-1) Linux offers Netlink as IPC interface between userland and kernel (I think Linux has some kind of netlink router internally that does all the magic)
+1) Linux offers Netlink as IPC interface between userland and kernel (and kernel - kernel, and user - user). through sockets.

 2) Generic Netlink consists of two fundamental parts:

    2.a) a specification for the payload ("generic netlink header")